syncthing/syncthing/README.md

  2. Provide the reference implementation to demonstrate the usability of said protocol.
 This is the `syncthing` utility.
-We hope that alternative, compatible implementations of the protocol will arrise.
+We hope that alternative, compatible implementations of the protocol will arise.

 The two are evolving together; the protocol is not to be considered stable until syncthing 1.0 is released, at which point it is locked down